thiscouldbebetter/GameFrameworkTS/Stub/Documentation/Development_Guide/Development_Guide.md

 	}

 (Observe that the Habitat class is a subclass of the Entity class, and it also implements the EntityProperty interface.
 Then, in the constructor, each newly created Habitat entity adds itself as one of its properties!
 This was done to save some work implementing the interface's methods, but it's perhaps a little suspect from the perspective of software architecture.
 This approach will work, though, as long as the EntityProperty part doesn't have to do very much.
-By contrast, the Raider class implemented in the next section will use a separate subclass of EntityProperty named RaiderProperty.)
+By contrast, the Enemy class implemented in the next section will use a separate subclass of EntityProperty named EnemyProperty.)

 8.3.
-Next, we'll create the villain, which we'll call a "Raider".
-Still in the Model directory, create a new file named Raider.ts, containing the following text.
-This class is quite a bit more complex than the previous one, since the raider has to actually move around and kidnap people and stuff, while all the Habitat has to do is sit there looking vulnerable.
+Next, we'll create the villain, which we'll call a "Enemy".
+Still in the Model directory, create a new file named Enemy.ts, containing the following text.
+This class is quite a bit more complex than the previous one, since the enemy has to actually move around and kidnap people and stuff, while all the Habitat has to do is sit there looking vulnerable.

-	class Raider extends Entity
+	class Enemy extends Entity
 	{
 		constructor(pos: Coords)
 		{
 			super
 			(
-				Raider.name,
+				Enemy.name,
 				[
 					Actor.fromActivityDefnName
 					(
-						Raider.activityDefnBuild().name
+						Enemy.activityDefnBuild().name
 					),

 					Collidable.fromColliderPropertyNameAndCollide